Metadrop/behat-contexts/README.md

 - **Then there should not be any cookies loaded**:  Check there are no cookies loaded at all.
 It also reports potential cookie source coming from third party iframes (s.e.: youtube, doubleclick, etc).

+  By default, only those iframes which domains belongs to the **THIRD_PARTY_COOKIE_HOSTS** CookieComplianceContext constant will be detected as iframes that will add unwanted cookies.

 #### Steps